-The ‘background’ or substrate which supports the render must be suitable for bonding the render too and be in a sound and dry in condition.
+The ‘background’ or substrate which supports the render must be suitable for bonding the render to and be sound and dry in condition.
 Hand mixed renders should not be used.
 Only pre-blended bagged render systems will be accepted that have a third party accreditation such as a BBA or ETA certification and backed up with a manufacturer’s specification.
 In a very severe location, a detailed specification from the render manufacturer will be required to justify it is suitable for the proposed conditions and the overall thickness.

 Render angle beads should be appropriate for the environment.
-Non corrosive render beading e.g. PVC or marine grade stainless steel should be installed.
+Non-corrosive render beading e.g. PVC or marine grade stainless steel should be installed.

 The materials used within the construction should be capable of withstanding weathering and atmospheric pollution and potential chemical attack for the intended design life.
 The system must have a current third party product approval, confirming the specification is suitable for a coastal environment.

-The choice of Windows and doors must be supported by manufacturer’s certification to confirm they meet the design weather conditions and have proof of testing to the following weather performance standards:
+The choice of windows and doors must be supported by manufacturer’s certification to confirm they meet the design weather conditions and have proof of testing to the following weather performance standards: